DhivinX/monorepo-svelte-nestjs/README.md

 ## Top-Level Scripts

-* `dependencies:build` - build dependencies packages like: Common
+* `packages:build` - build dependencies packages like: Common
 * `web:dev` - run frontend with hot reload
 * `server:dev` - run backend with hot reload
 * `all:build` - build all packages in workspace